Swalih-works/Swalih-s_analysis/README.md

 # Swalih-s_analysis
-All the details about the projects i have done using various BI tools.
+All the details about the works i have done using various BI tools and technologies.

 ## Project 1 - [Zomato_Analytics](https://swalih-works.github.io/Zomato_Analytics/)